Happy Station Show

 The Happy Station Show was one of the world's longest-running international radio programmes, having originated in 1928 on shortwave radio and airing its final edition on 27 December 2020.

 The original show followed a format of light entertainment, special guests, music, and information about Dutch life.
 Later, the show pioneered international call-in shows, in both the English and Spanish versions, during the 1970s.

-Happy Station was PCJJ and then Radio Netherlands Worldwide's most popular programme, claiming an audience of as high as 100 million in the 1930s and 25 million in the 1970s.
+Happy Station was PCJJ's and then Radio Netherlands Worldwide's most popular programme, claiming an audience of as high as 100 million in the 1930s and 25 million in the 1970s.
+Founding host Eddie Startz claimed in 1936 that the show had received one million letters and QSL cards in the eight years since it went on the air in 1928.

 Happy Stations run was interrupted twice — from 1940 until 1946 due to World War II and again from 1995 when it was cancelled until its revival in 2009.
 The revived programme was not affiliated with Radio Netherlands Worldwide or RNW Media.

 History

 Eddy Startz

-The program premiered on November 19, 1928 and was broadcast first by the private Philips Radio station PCJJ (later PCJ), and from 1947 by Radio Netherlands.
+The program premiered on November 19, 1928, and was broadcast first by the private Philips Radio station PCJJ (later PCJ), and from 1947 by Radio Netherlands.
 Separate English and Spanish versions were broadcast around the world on shortwave.
 Popular music from Europe and various other countries was mixed with vintage recordings and multilingual light patter, switching back and forth in up to seven languages each Sunday.
 According to presenter Eddy Startz: "I was playing sambas and rumbas before anyone here had ever heard of them."
 Startz would begin every episode with the Dutch national anthem followed by a John Philip Sousa march.
 At some point during each programme, he would tap a teacup with a spoon and play his signature tune, “A Nice Cup of Tea” by Henry Hall to introduce the show's mail call segments.

-The programme became popular since it gave listeners a chance to travel in their armchair during a period when international travel was difficult for most people.
-In particular, the Startz-era of the show featured special formats such as a voyage by sound where Startz narrated tours to distant locations assisted by sound effects.
+Startz had a light, friendly, and informal presentation style and used Happy Station to promote a positive message, rebranding the station's PCJ call letters as standing for "Peace, Cheer, and Joy", claiming that radio, and Happy Station in particular, could be a tool to promote international goodwill and world peace by using radio broadcasts to connect people across borders.
+A large segment of the programme was devoted to popular recorded music from western Europe and the United States, though he also tried to broaden tastes by playing "typical" music of different cultures accompanied by a travelogue type monologue such as accompanying "The Desert Song" with a descriptions of camels walking across the desert.The programme became popular since it gave listeners a chance to travel in their armchair during a period when international travel was difficult for most people and the travelogue segments eventually expanded during the Startz-era into special episodes made up of voyage by sound where Startz narrated virtual tours and cruises to distant locations assisted by sound effects, music, and narration.